Mintbase/mintbase-js/packages/sdk/src/depositStorage/README.md

 export type DepositStorageArgs = {
     //the deposit corresponding roughly to the the amounts of listings you will be doing listAmount?: number;
-    //market address of the mintbase market, this defaults to the correct value depending on the NEAR_NETWORK enviroment variable marketId?: string;
+    //market address of the mintbase market, this defaults to the correct value depending on the NEAR_NETWORK environment variable marketId?: string;
   };
 ```